 When pre-school settings identify concerns about learning issues in relation to Special Educational Needs and Disability (SEND), for an individual child or a group of children, they should first use the Best Practice Guidance to identify what can be done to support the child’s access to the early years curriculum from within the settings own resources.

 If it is considered that additional advice, training or support is needed then the Early Years Local Inclusion Forum Team Request Form (DOCX, 103.9 KB) should be completed.
-Pre-school settings must also gain parental consent prior to referral by completing a PCI2 - Parental Consent form for referral to LIFT (DOC, 136.5 KB).
+Pre-school settings should discuss the referral with parents, which can be evidenced by completing an EY LIFT Agreement to Engage form (DOC, 73.0 KB)

 Further parental guidance on Early Years LIFT is available below: